 The following section is based upon current Government policy and may be liable to change.
-The University of Kent will charge £9,250 p.a. for all its full-time undergraduate programmes of study and a maximum of £6,935 for part time programmes.
-The University's Partner Colleges will charge fees as follows: Canterbury College, £6,000 p.a; and West Kent and Ashford College will decide their fees in 2017 so they wish to retain the option of charging up to a maximum of £6,165 p.a1.
-The Medway School of Pharmacy will charge £9,250 p.a. for the undergraduate MPharm degree programme.
-We propose to charge £1,350 for years abroad and sandwich years.
+The University of Kent will charge £9,250 p.a. based on 2017/18 tuition fees for all its full-time undergraduate programmes of study and a maximum of £6,935 for part time programmes based on 2017/18 tuition fees.
+The University's Partner Colleges will charge fees as follows: East Kent College, £6,000 p.a; and West Kent and Ashford College will decide their fees in 2017 so they wish to retain the option of charging up to a maximum of £6,165 p.a.
+The Medway School of Pharmacy will charge £9,250 p.a. based on 2017/18 tuition fees for the undergraduate MPharm degree programme.
+We propose to charge £1,350 based on 2017/18 tuition fees for years abroad and sandwich years.
 All fees for all programmes will be subject to annual inflationary increases where permitted.

-For 2017-18 the University is forecasting that it will have 13,963 home students and a fee income of £39.9m2.
-The University has committed to a large increase in funding for the development and piloting of targeted student success measures over 2014-15 and 2015-16, the most successful of which will be mainstreamed, and has increased its ongoing commitment to outreach at £2M per annum.
+For 2018-19 the University is forecasting that it will have 13,566 home students and a fee income of £39.6m.
+The University committed to a large increase in funding for the development and piloting of targeted student success measures during 2014-16, and the most successful are being mainstreamed through phase II, a further five year initiative which begins in 2017-18.
+The University has also maintained its ongoing commitment to outreach at £2M per annum.
 The University will also continue to provide funding for hardship in order to meet financial shortfalls not met by the student opportunity fund.
-For 2017-18 the University is forecasting to spend a total of £10.1m on access, student success and progression, and financial support measures.
+For 2018-19 the University is forecasting to spend a total of £11.2m on access, student success and progression, and financial support measures.